The philosopher Epicurus said,

 What is pastoral care?

 Pastoral care, which can be defined simply as “companioning another’s spirit,” offers a way to tend to the well-being of our innermost selves.
-Rather than provide solutions, Eliot’s Pastoral Care Associates are here to walk with you during your time of need, listen deeply to your concerns and help you reconnect to your spirit and to a sense of wholeness.
+Rather than provide solutions, Eliot’s ministry of pastoral care is here to walk with you during your time of need, listen deeply to your concerns and help you reconnect to your spirit and to a sense of wholeness.
 Pastoral care may include hospital and in-home visits, short-term counseling, telephone calls, sending cards, delivering a meal, or other activities as deemed appropriate by Eliot’s ministers.
+It consists of several caring teams, ministerial support, and a team of Pastoral Care Associates.
 Please click here for an expanded job description for the Pastoral Care Associates team.